HOLIDAY SALE

 Thanksgiving week isn’t just “busy”, it’s neurologically demanding.
 Your nervous system is pushed into overdrive long before you reach your destination.
 This week creates the perfect storm of stressors:

 • Peak travel volume.
-Airports, highways, and security lines are sensory overload zones that activate your brain’s vigilance circuits.
+Airports, highways, parking, crowds, and security lines are sensory overload zones that activate your brain’s vigilance circuits.

 • Early wake-ups.
-Sleep pressure is disrupted before you even begin your trip.
+Your sleep is disrupted before you even begin your trip.

 • Interrupted circadian rhythms.
-Long travel days, inconsistent light exposure, and irregular meals pull your internal clock out of alignment.
+Long travel days, inconsistent light exposure, dehydration, air pressure, and irregular meals pull your internal clock out of alignment.

 The result?
 Your brain feels foggy, your patience thins, and your energy disappears, even if you’re technically well-rested.

 But this isn’t “just travel fatigue.”
-It’s predictable, and you can reverse it.
+It’s predictable, and you CAN do something about it.

 Jet lag is a full-body misalignment between your internal clock and your external environment.
 When these two signals disagree, your nervous system struggles to maintain stability.